Associate Professor of Ancient Greek Language and Literature

 Articles and chapters:

-• "Seeing the invisible: Interior Spaces and Uncanny Erinyes in Aeschylus' Oresteia" in Kampakoglou, A. and Novokhatko, A. (eds.)
-(2018) Gaze, Vision and Visuality in Ancient Greek Literature, De Gruyter Press, 163-186 (the argument is presented here.
+• (2018a) ‘Seeing the invisible: Interior Spaces and Uncanny Erinyes in Aeschylus’ Oresteia’ in Kampakoglou, A. and Novokhatko, A. (eds.)
+Gaze, Vision and Visuality in Ancient Greek Literature, De Gruyter Press, 163-186

-• "Earth, Nature, and the Cult of the Tomb: The Posthumous Reception of Aeschylus heros" in Graziosi, B. and Goldschmidt, N. (2018) Tombs of the Ancient Poets: Between Text and Material Culture, Oxford University Press, 123-145
+• (2018b) ‘Earth, Nature, and the Cult of the Tomb: The Posthumous Reception of Aeschylus heros’ in Graziosi, B. and Goldschmidt, N. (eds.)
+Tombs of the Ancient Poets: Between Text and Material Culture, Oxford University Press, 123-145

-• ‘Textile symbolism and the ‘wealth of the earth’: creation, production and destruction in the ‘tapestry scene’ of Aeschylus’ Oresteia (Ag.
+• (2016) ‘Textile symbolism and the ‘wealth of the earth’: creation, production and destruction in the ‘tapestry scene’ of Aeschylus’ Oresteia (Ag.
 905-78)’, in Harlow, M., Nosch, M.-L. and G. Fanfani (eds.)
-Spinning Fates and the Song of the Loom: the Use of Textiles, Clothing and Cloth Production as Metaphor, Symbol and Narrative, Oxford 2016: 115-136.
+Spinning Fates and the Song of the Loom: the Use of Textiles, Clothing and Cloth Production as Metaphor, Symbol and Narrative, Oxbow Books, Oxford: 115-136.

-• ‘Crime and Punishment: Cratinus, Aeschylus’ Oresteia, and the metaphysics and the politics of wealth’ in Bakola, E., Prauscello, L. and Telo, M. (eds.)
-Greek Comedy and the Discourse of Genres, 2013: 226-55.
+• (2013) ‘Crime and Punishment: Cratinus, Aeschylus’ Oresteia, and the metaphysics and the politics of wealth’ in Bakola, E., Prauscello, L. and Telo, M. (eds.)
+Greek Comedy and the Discourse of Genres, Cambridge, 226-55.

 • ‘Cratinus reads Aeschylus: The Erinyes and the wealth of the earth’ in E. Tamiolaki (ed.)
 New Trends in Ancient Comedy, Rhethymnon 2014, 17-44 (in modern Greek)